akahigeg/wpconv/README.md

 template valiables `@item` and `@channel` are available.
 These are Hash objects including wordpress items and channel data.

+Specify `-t` option if you would like to use your template.

+    $ wpconv convert wordpress.2014-08-21.xml -o /tmp -t my_markdown.erb

-This is the default template.
+This is the default template for your information.

     ---
     title:  <%= @item[:title] %>